-In cases where the offence is deliberate and serious enough to warrant prosecution, consideration will be given to the Council's own policies as well as The Code for Crown Prosecutors fraud prosecution / sanction policy.
+In cases where the offence is deliberate and serious enough to warrant prosecution, consideration will be given to the Council's own Prosecutors fraud prosecution / sanction policy.
 If deemed appropriate legal proceedings will be undertaken in conjunction with Legal Services and / or other bodies such as the Police.
 Utilising the provisions of Section 222 of The Local